mdaeron/cornerplots/readme.md

 # Stairplots

-Simple library to create stairplots in `matplotlib`.
-Stairplots provide a simple way to visualize multidimensional data, with each dimension plotted against every other dimension.
+Simple library to create corner plots in `matplotlib`.
+Corner plots provide a simple way to visualize multidimensional data, with each dimension plotted against every other dimension.
 The main goal is to let the user specify data and/or model predictions in arbitrary subsets of the multi-dimensional space and let the code take care of where to plot these values.
 Originally inspired by [corner.py](https://github.com/dfm/corner.py).

 ## Simple example